CANBERRA BUILDING INSPECTIONS ACT, & NSW

 On the right is a correct pier.
 On the left is a pier that is dangerous and was only one of several hastily put together.

-Our price for just the home inspection alone is $497 inc GST.
+Our price for just the home inspection alone is $647 plus GST for an average size house.

 Borers in trees also have to be reported.